-Employers can help reduce the spread of COVID-19 within their workplaces and the community, by understanding Health Department guidelines.
+Employers can help reduce the spread of COVID-19 within their workplaces and the community, by understanding Health Department and Centers for Disease Control and Prevention guidelines.

 Prevention & Response